 Born in Chichester, UK, to a Bengali father and English mother, Zoe studied classical piano at the Royal Academy of Music, took a music degree at Oxford University and then won a scholarship to study jazz performance at Berklee College of Music, Boston, where she studied with the inspirational pianist JoAnne Brackeen.

-In July 2023 Zoe will be releasing her new album “Colour of Sound”, “the most ambitious, many-hued, uplifting large-ensemble music of her multi-award winning career”.
+In July 2023 Zoe released her new album “Colour of Sound”, “the most ambitious, many-hued, uplifting large-ensemble music of her multi-award winning career”.

 In 2021 Zoe won the Ivor Novello Impact Award at the Ivors Composer Awards, she won a MOBO Award (best Jazz Act 2012) for her album Kindred Spirits, “a work of breathtaking musical imagination” (Metro) and her second album, Melting Pot, was nominated in 2006 for one of the UK’s most prestigious music awards, the Nationwide Mercury Prize, alongside the likes of Thom Yorke (Radiohead), Arctic Monkeys and Muse.
 The album also won ‘Jazz Album of the Year’ at the UK’s inaugural Parliamentary Jazz Awards.